cskitty/seesay/README.md

 ## Usage

-1. Start SeaSay by running the provided scripts.
+1. Start SeeSay by running the provided scripts.
-2. SeaSay will continuously listen for voice inputs and respond accordingly.
+2. SeeSay will continuously listen for voice inputs and respond accordingly.

 ## Contributing

-Contributions to SeaSay are welcome!
+Contributions to SeeSay are welcome!
 If you have any ideas, feature requests, or bug reports, feel free to open an issue or submit a pull request.

 ## License

-SeaSay is licensed under the [MIT License](LICENSE).
+SeeSay is licensed under the [MIT License](LICENSE).

 ## Acknowledgments